unionai-oss/unionml/docs/source/contributing.md

 - 📖 **Improve the documentation**: See typos and grammatical errors?
 Open up a PR to fix them!
 - 🐞 **Report Bugfixes**: Coming up against unexpected behavior?
 [Open up an issue](https://github.com/unionai-oss/unionml/issues/new)!
-- 🙏 **Feature Requests**: Have ideas on new features or improvements to an existing one?
+- 🙏 **Feature Requests**: Have ideas on new features or improvements?
 [Open up an issue](https://github.com/unionai-oss/unionml/issues/new)!
 - 🔧 **Pull Requests**: Pick up one of the issues in the [issue log](https://github.com/unionai-oss/unionml/issues) and submit a PR!

 ## Environment Setup